Mode (user interface): Quasimodes

 In the book The Humane Interface, Jef Raskin championed what he termed quasimodes, which are modes that are kept in place only through some constant action on the part of the user; such modes are also called spring-loaded modes.
 The term quasimode is a composite of the Latin prefix quasi- (which means almost, to some degree) and the English word "mode".

 Modifier keys on the keyboard, such as the Shift key, the Alt key and the Control key, are all examples of a quasimodal interface.

 The application enters into that mode as long as the user is performing a conscious action, like pressing a key and keeping it pressed while invoking a command.
 If the sustaining action is stopped without executing a command, the application returns to a neutral status.

-The purported benefit of this technique is that the user doesn't have to remember the current state of the application when invoking a command: the same action will always produce the same perceived result.
+The purported benefit of this technique is that the user does not have to remember the current state of the application when invoking a command: the same action will always produce the same perceived result.
 An interface that uses quasimodes only and has no full modes is still modeless according to Raskin's definition.

-The StickyKeys feature turns a quasimode into a mode by serializing keystrokes of modifier keys with normal keys, so that they don't have to be pressed simultaneously.
+The StickyKeys feature turns a quasimode into a mode by serializing keystrokes of modifier keys with normal keys, so that they do not have to be pressed simultaneously.
 In this case the increased possibility of a mode error is largely compensated for by the improved accessibility for users with physical disabilities.